farid-razza/create_api/README.md

 **The pipeline:**

 ```
-1. You send the website text (and optionally a locale)
+1. You send the website text (and optionally a locale, and how many images you want)
 2. The text is placed into the prompt, along with the rules
-3. GPT-Image-2 generates the image
+3. GPT-Image-2 generates each image — the calls run in parallel
-4. You get it back as base64
+4. You get them back as base64, in a results array
 ```

+Ask for three and three calls run at once, so three images take about as long as one.
+Each gets a different creative angle from `variations.txt` — what to photograph.
+Everything else in the prompt is identical, so the images differ in framing and moment while staying about the same business.

 The image contains **no text of any kind** — no headline, price, sign copy, logo or lettering.
 It is a purely visual photograph.